The Blue Heeler: Meet this versatile, hardworking Australian cattle dog

 Exercise requirements

-Given their high energy levels, Blue Heelers need plenty of exercises to prevent boredom and maintain their physical and mental health.
+Given their high energy levels, Blue Heelers require ample exercise to prevent boredom and maintain their physical and mental well-being.

-Daily walks, playtime, and structured activities like herding trials or agility courses are excellent ways to channel their energy positively.
+Daily walks, playtime, and structured activities, such as herding trials or agility courses, are excellent ways to channel their energy positively.

-Interactive toys, puzzles, and training sessions can also provide mental stimulation, preventing them from becoming bored.
+Interactive toys, puzzles, and training sessions can also provide mental stimulation, helping to prevent boredom.

 Blue Heeler owners should be prepared to spend a significant amount of time each day meeting their exercise and activity needs.